 Tip: Be respectful and refrain from photography unless it’s clear it won’t upset or distract anyone.

 Witness a religious festival

 Festivals are often a grand happening with thousands of people attending if it’s a local festival and millions gathering for nationwide celebrations.
-The atmosphere is often vibrant and loaded with energy, sound and colour.
+The atmosphere is often vibrant and loaded with energy, sound and color.
 Experiencing one of these major festivals is a great attraction and an insight into local spiritual life.
-India’s most famous festivals (and most important in the Hindu calendar) are undoubtedly Holi and Diwali: the first being the annual festival of colour, when people soak each other in coloured powder and dyed water; the latter being the festival of lights, when families light oil lamps and hang gas lanterns.
+India’s most famous festivals (and most important in the Hindu calendar) are undoubtedly Holi and Diwali: the first being the annual festival of color, when people soak each other in colored powder and dyed water; the latter being the festival of lights, when families light oil lamps and hang gas lanterns.

 We recommend some of the smaller festivals for a more intimate religious experience.
 Dashain is Nepal’s main festival lasting over 15 days, but as it involves the sacrifice of animals, it’s not for everyone.